BHAVIKA44/reusable-skills/README.md

 Example: for “add approval expiration to a review workflow,” I would first map the repository, plan the contract and state changes, apply the workflow-safety skill, implement the smallest change, then verify failures and recovery paths.

-## AGENTS.md vs. skills

-`AGENTS.md` is repository-specific: architecture, local constraints, commands, and invariants.

-Skills are portable: they describe how to perform recurring engineering work well.
-Copy the [template](templates/AGENTS.md) into a repository, then use these skills alongside its local guidance.

 ## Principles

 - Evidence before assumptions.